hpcaitech/ColossalAI-Documentation/versioned_docs/version-v0.1.0/features/2p5D_tensor_parallel.md

 m = MLP()
 ```
-We will see the shapes of partitioned weights in the MLP model.
+We will see the shapes of partitioned parameters(e.g. weights) in the MLP model.
 ```shell
 Weight of the first linear layer: torch.Size([128, 512]) Weight of the second linear layer: torch.Size([512, 128])